-Reese Witherspoon’s Clothing Line Draper James Now Has Extended Sizes
+Our Fave Plus-Size Clothing Brands to Shop Online

 Joe Fresh

-What: Launched in Fall 2017, this plus line is an extension of Joe Fresh’s women’s clothing collection, featuring the same great styles and prices in a more inclusive range.
+What: Working out has never looked so chic thanks to Joe Fresh’s new extended sizes for their activewear line, which debuted in July 2018.
+The launch follows their creation of a plus line for their women’s clothing collection back in fall 2017, featuring the same great styles and prices in a more inclusive range.

-Shipping: $8 for standard shipping, $17 for express shipping
+Shipping: $8 for standard shipping, $17 for express shipping, free shipping for orders over $50

 Lane Bryant